|Board of Trustees

 Wildlife Conservation Society

 She was general manager of Metropolitan Life Insurance Company's Rensselaer Information Systems Center in Troy, New York, from 1996 to 1999.
-Prior to that assignment, Ms. Simon was a key participant in MetLife's reengineering effort.
+Prior to that assignment, Simon was a key participant in MetLife's re-engineering effort.
 Prior to that, she was the general manager of the company's Scranton Information Systems Center in Pennsylvania.
 Simon joined MetLife from Dow Jones Telerate, where she served as vice-president, managing projects relating to Telerate's international network.

-Simon received a B.S.E.E. degree in Electrical Engineering, cum laude, from Rensselaer Polytechnic Institute in 1968, an M.S. in Electrical Engineering from the University of Illinois in 1969, and an MBA from Boston University in 1977.
+Simon received a B.S.E.E. degree, cum laude, from Rensselaer Polytechnic Institute in 1968, an M.S. in Electrical Engineering from the University of Illinois in 1969, and an MBA from Boston University in 1977.
 She is past president of the Rensselaer Alumni Association and has long been involved with various RAA committees.
-She received the Rensselaer Alumni Association's 1982 Alumni Key Award, the 1996 Albert Fox Demers Medal and the 2013 Distinguished Service Award.
+She received the Rensselaer Alumni Association's 1982 Alumni Key Award, the 1996 Albert Fox Demers Medal, and the 2013 Distinguished Service Award.
 Simon is a member of Rensselaer's Amos Eaton Society of Patroons.